Punktum-dk/epp-service-specification/Poll-Message-Reference-Guide.md

 **Operation:** suspend
 **Message:** %.dk has been suspended, as the domain was cancelled
 **ResData type:** `domain:infData`
-**Trigger:** The domain name was cancelled and now enters the 30-day redemption period.
+**Trigger:** The domain name was cancelled and has now reached its expiry date.
+The domain name is suspended and enters the 30-day redemption period, indicated by `rgp:rgpStatus` with the value `redemptionPeriod`.

 <details>
 <summary>Show XML example</summary>